Final Week! Sept GAMSAT Courses Close 17 July, 9PM Melb Time | 75+ Contact Hours, Mock Exam | Click to Learn More

 Quantitative Reasoning

-The UCAT ® exam is just under two hours, and is a computer based exam comprising 184 multiple choice questions (MCQs), with 10% unscored ‘trial questions’ that do not contribute towards the final score.
-These questions are divided into three cognitive subtests (VR, DM, QR) and the Situational Judgement Test - each designed to assess different skills.
-These subtests follow in a specific order and are described in further detail in the table below:
+The UCAT ® exam is just under two hours, and is a computer based exam comprising 184 multiple choice questions (MCQs).
+These questions are divided into three cognitive subtests ( Verbal Reasoning , Decision Making , Quantitative Reasoning ) and Situational Judgement — each designed to assess different skills.
+Subtests run in a fixed order; the Consortium also includes a small share of unscored trial items that do not contribute to your score.
+Official timings and scores below follow the UCAT ANZ Consortium test format:

 UCAT Exam Overview